-(15.0) ENFORCEMENT.
+(15.0) Rule 5:6 - Enforcement.

-- A. No person shall knowingly set or permit any open burning operation on days within a period prohibited by the California Air Resources Board or the local District. - B. Penalty- Any violation of the agricultural burning requirements stated in these procedures is a misdemeanor, under Health and Safety Code, section 39299, punishable by imprisonment in the County jail not exceeding six (6) months, or by fine not exceeding five hundred dollars (\$500.) or both, and the cost of putting out the fire.
+- (a) No person shall knowingly set or permit any open burning operation on days within a period prohibited by the California Air Resource Board or the District. - (b) Penalty Any violation of the agricultural burning requirements stated in these procedures is a misdemeanor, under Section 39299 of the California Health and Safety Code, punishable by imprisonment in the County jail not exceeding six (6) months, or by fine not exceeding five hundred dollars (\$500.) or both, and the cost of putting out the fire.
 Every day, during any portion of which such violation occurs constitutes a separate offense.